 Paul McCartney In His Own Words, Paul Gambaccini

-The titular phrase was, like the central refrain of the song Band On The Run, inspired by a quotation by George Harrison.
+The titular phrase was, like the central refrain of the song ‘Band On The Run’, inspired by a quotation of George Harrison.
 “Let me roll it to you” was a line in I’d Have You Anytime, the opening track on his 1970 album All Things Must Pass.

-Let Me Roll It was written by McCartney at High Park Farm in Scotland.
+‘Let Me Roll It’ was written by McCartney at High Park Farm in Scotland.
 Although the song’s similarities to Lennon’s debut solo album were said to be coincidental, the use of echo, heavy bass and stinging lead guitar made such comparisons inevitable.

-Let Me Roll It was not really a Lennon pastiche, although my use of tape echo did sound more like John than me.
+‘Let Me Roll It’ was not really a Lennon pastiche, although my use of tape echo did sound more like John than me.
 But tape echo was not John’s exclusive territory!
 And you have to remember that, despite the myth, there was a lot of commonality between us in the way that we thought and the way that we worked.

-A song like Let Me Roll It came about by playing around with a little riff; if I’m lucky the rest of the song just comes to me.
+A song like ‘Let Me Roll It’ came about by playing around with a little riff; if I’m lucky the rest of the song just comes to me.

-Let Me Roll It was the b-side of the Jet single in early 1974.
+‘Let Me Roll It’ was the b-side of the ‘Jet’ single in early 1974.
 The release was a huge success on both sides of the Atlantic.

-The song was regularly performed live by Wings in their 1975-76 concerts, and returned to McCartney's setlist from his 1993 world tour onwards.
-It has frequently appeared in concert recordings.
+The song was regularly performed live by Wings in their 1975-76 concerts, and was included on the 1976 album Wings Over America.